stephenscottsmith/aws/README.md

     * Work is scheduled by the Decider
     * Can run from anywhere
   * **Decoupling Components Lesson #2:** Consider using SWF to help with more complex workflows and keep your components independent from one another.
+* Simple Notification Service (SNS)
+  * Notify people or applications from the cloud
+  * Create topics
+  * Publish subscribe protocol
+  * Example: Notify Operations team of an issue in production
+    * Monitor systems using CloudWatch
+    * Raise an alarm based on an event
+    * Alarm High CPU -> Topic-DevOps Alerts -> E-Mail and SMS
+    *